wavefrontHQ/opentelemetry-examples/python-example/README.md

         )
   ```
 * #### Setup tracer
-  Tracer, an object that tracks the currently active span and allows you to create (or activate) new spans.
+  Tracer, an object that tracks the currently active span and allows us to create (or activate) new spans.
     ```python
       trace.set_tracer_provider(tracer_provider)
       span_processor = BatchSpanProcessor(span_exporter)